Joyal99/Student-Profile-Management-App/README.md

-# Student Profile Management App (Student History App) 🚀
+# Student Profile Management App 🚀

 ## 📌 Overview
-This is an **Android application** that allows users to track events using counters.
-Users can customize event names, set a maximum count limit, and view event history in a scrollable list.
-The app follows the **Model-View-Controller (MVC) architecture** and stores data persistently using **SharedPreferences**.
+This is an **Android application** that allows users to create, view, and manage student profiles.
+Each profile contains a **name, surname, ID, and GPA**, and the app maintains an access history tracking when a profile is **created, opened, closed, or deleted.** The app follows the Model-View-Controller (MVC) architecture and utilizes **SQLite** for persistent storage.

----

 ## 🏗️ Features
 ✅ **Create Student Profiles** – Add a name, surname, ID (8 digits), and GPA (0-4.3).